-BUS-115 Business Law I

-This course introduces the student to the legal and ethical framework of business.
+Hours/Week Semester Hours Class Lab Clin./Wk.
+Exp.
+Credit BUS-115 Business Law I3003This course introduces the student to the legal and ethical framework of business.
 Contracts, negotiable instruments, the law of sales, torts, crimes, constitutional law, the Uniform Commercial Code, and the court systems are examined.
 Upon completion the student should be able to identify legal and ethical issues that arise in business decisions and the laws that apply to them.
-This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
-This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.
-(FA and SP).
-National ID (CIP) 52.0201 Business Administration and Management, General.

-- 1. Identify the elements of a contract. - 2.
-Describe the structure of the U.S. court system. - 3.
-Identify laws, conditions and regulations in national and international work environments.

-BUS-116 Business Law II

-This course includes the study of the legal and ethical framework of business.
+This course has been approved for BUS-116 Business Law II 3 0 0 3 This course includes the study of the legal and ethical framework of business.
 Business Organizations, property law, intellectual property law, agency and employment law, consumer law, secured transactions, and bankruptcy are examined.
 Upon completion, the student should be able to identify legal and ethical issues that arise in business decisions and the laws that apply to them.
-State prerequisite: Take BUS-115.
+State prerequisite: Take BUS- 115.
 (SP).
-National ID (CIP) 52.0201 Business Administration and Management, General.

-BUS-137 Principles of Management

-This course is designed to be an overview of the major functions of management.
+National ID (CIP) 52.0201 Business Administration and Wanagement, General.
+BUS-137 Principles of Management3003This course is designed to be an overview of the major functions of management.
 Emphasis is placed on planning, organizing, controlling, directing, and communicating.
 Upon completion, students should be able to work as contributing members of a team utilizing these functions of management.
 This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
 This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.
 (SP).
+National ID (CIP) 52.0201 Business Administration and Management, General.Competencies •Student Learning Outcomes1.
+Explain strategic management in business operations.
+2. Define management, quality management, and project management.
+BUS-153 Human Resource Management 3 0 0 3 This course introduces the functions of personnel/human resource management within an organization.
+Topics include equal opportunity and the legal environment, recruitment and selection, performance appraisal, employee development, compensation planning, and employee relations.
+Upon completion, students should be able to anticipate and resolve human resource concerns.
+(SP and SU).
 National ID (CIP) 52.0201 Business Administration and Management, General.

-- 1. Explain strategic management in business operations. - 2.
-Define management, quality management, and project management. - 3.
-Identify relevant issues in human resource management.
+BUS-217 Employment Law and Regs3003This course introduces the principle laws and regulations affecting public and private organizations and their employees or prospective employees.
+Topics include fair employment practices, EEO, affirmative action, and employee rights and protections.
+Upon completion, students should be able to evaluate organization policy for compliance and assure that decisions are not contrary to law.
+(SU).
+National ID (CIP) 52.0201 Business Administration and Management, General.Competencies•Student Learning Outcomes1.
+Define fair employment practices, EEO, affirmative action.